+RUN The CPU can run.
+This status is attained after

+- successful startup of the guest system

+- successful / ATTACH-DEVICE

+- the CPU pool of an active VM has been switched with automatic attachment of virtual CPUs

+'''

+(/ASSIGN-VM-TO-CPU-POOL ..., ATTACHED-VM-CPUS=ADJUST-NUMBER)

+'''

-- RUN The CPU can run.
-This status is attained after - successful startup of the guest system - successful / ATTACH-DEVICE - the CPU pool of an active VM has been switched with automatic attachment of virtual CPUs - (/ASSIGN-VM-TO-CPU-POOL ..., ATTACHED-VM-CPUS=ADJUST-NUMBER) - the CPU pool has been extended with automatic attachment of virtual CPUs (/SWITCH-VM-CPU ..., TARGET-CPU-POOL=ADJUST-NUMBER) - IDLE The CPU is in the interruptible wait state. - INIT The CPU is initialized (VM in INIT-ONLY status or (on SU x86) the status of a virtual CPU up to the automatic attachment when starting up in the BS2000 guest system). - WAIT The CPU has been stopped by VM2000 (VM in IN HOLD(WAIT) status).
+- the CPU pool has been extended with automatic attachment of virtual CPUs (/SWITCH-VM-CPU ..., TARGET-CPU-POOL=ADJUST-NUMBER) - Migration of a VM with virtual CPUs in BLOCK state to the target SU, on which the corresponding CPU pool has more real CPUs attached than the CPU pool on the source SU (/MIGRATE-VM)

+IDLE The CPU is in the interruptible wait state.

+INIT The CPU is initialized (VM in INIT-ONLY status or (on SU x86) the status of a virtual CPU up to the automatic attachment when starting up in the BS2000 guest system).

+WAIT The CPU has been stopped by VM2000 (VM in IN HOLD(WAIT) status).